KuanqiCai/KuanqiCai.github.io/_activity/activity.md

 <h2>Reviewer</h2>

 * IEEE Transactions on Industrial Informatics (SCI, IF=7.377)

+* IEEE Transactions on Automation Science and Engineering (SCI, IF=5.6)

+* IEEE Robotics and Automation Letters (SCI, IF=5.2)

+* IEEE Transactions on Instrumentation and Measurement (SCI, IF=5.6)

+* Biomimetic Intelligence and Robotics

 * Advances in Mechanical Engineering (SCI, IF=1.024)

 * Scientific Reports (SCI, IF=4.996)

-* IEEE Transactions on Automation Science and Engineering (SCI, IF=5.6)

 * IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)